fledge-iot/fledge-gui/rpm-readme.md

 #### Create RPM package

+Make sure [rpm-build and other packages](https://rpm-packaging-guide.github.io/#prerequisites) are installed.

 Use `sudo ./make_rpm` script to create RPM package, the package will be placed in `packages/build/`

 ```